Canon 6D Mark II vs Nikon Df

 It is notable that the 6D Mark II offers wifi support, while the Df does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon Df (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-	Both the 6D Mark II and the Df are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the Df does not have a direct predecessor.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon 6D Mark II better than the Nikon Df or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 6D Mark II: